Permit Process

 1. Complete and submit the Joint Application Form

-Forms can be submitted to the District Administrator via email or in person at the RVCD office.
+Forms can be submitted via email to info@rvcd.org or in person at the RVCD office.
 Applications will be reviewed at RVCD Advisory Board Meetings, held the 1st Wednesday of every month.
 Submit your application as soon as possible prior to the next upcoming meeting to ensure it will be placed on the agenda.
-All RVCD Meetings are open to the public, and applicants are strongly encouraged to attend.
+All RVCD meetings are open to the public, and applicants are strongly encouraged to attend.

 2. Site Inspection

-An on-site inspection with a Conservation District and a Montana FWP representative is set upon receipt of the 310 application.
-The team will discuss the project on site.
-After an inspection is conducted, team members make recommendations to the District at a regular meeting.
+Upon receipt of each 310 application, an on-site inspection with a Conservation District representative and a Montana FWP representative is scheduled.
+The team will review and discuss the project on site during the scheduled time.
+After the inspection is conducted, team members make recommendations to the District at the next board meeting.
 You may wish to review the Team Member Report form to familiarize yourself with the criterion your project will be evaluated on.
 If no inspection is required, the District may proceed with the application and the applicant will be notified of its decision.

 3. Decision